b4phob/vexillon/README.md

 1. **Importing Kits**: You can import a "Kit" from the Discord server to fill up your library tab, or manually fill the textbox yourself.
 To import a kit, locate the `saved` folder on the same directory as `vexillon.exe` and add the downloaded jsons to that folder.

 2. **Submitting and saving files**: To import the file into Roblox, click Submit, only jsons are supported.
 Click "Save" to save the JSON data you’ve entered in the textbox.
-You can also add a file name using the Vexillon UI.
+You can also add a file name using the Vexillon UI. **RESTART AFTER SUBMITTING**

 3. **Disbanding JSON**: Click "Disband" to remove the currently installed JSON file.